The estimated reading time for this post is 4 minutes

 Well…I’ve had two migration projects.
 One of them was as badass as they get, taking me back to the world that was SharePoint 2003 for one of the worlds leading banks with an endless amount of complications and customisation’s that we had to unpick and reverse engineer.
 What a team it was and great friendships formed!
 Then there is this hugely aspirational and transformational Office 365 Modern Workplace agile project in the heart of the UK government that I continue to lead, and well you could say I am and have been pretty flat out.
-But that’s just work, it’s been the personal things that have taken their toll the most.
+But that just works, it’s been the personal things that have taken their toll the most.
 Add managing and contributing to two house renovations, relocating from the South of the UK to the North.
-Then a relationship break-up for all of it to pretty much no longer exist.
+Then a relationship break-up for all of it to pretty much no longer exists.
 All that time, energy, DIY, cost and distance you do start asking yourself what was the point?
 For me, it is quite simple.
 One beautiful sparkling daughter and a new life outside all of this to create.
 My daughter is so deserving of all and any of my free time and attention.
 For all intense and purposes, it has felt like my hands and tongue have been pretty tied up.

 For many years I reached certain lows.
 These last two years included.
 It is those around me, close and far that I needed the most but during these times I have pushed those I needed the most further away.
 And for that, I wholeheartedly apologise.
 For those in similar places.
 Please talk.
 However hard you may find it, please reach out to an old friend or family member.
-You’ll be surprised how many people out there who are willing to listen.
+You’ll be surprised at how many people out there who are willing to listen.
 A granddad like figure I grew up with also said present me a solution, not a problem when things were going wrong…how his words still stand true.
 In reflection.
 I dedicated myself to my family and work commitments too heavily and isolated myself away and alienated my friends and those close to me with silly excuses.
 I gradually felt that my voice wasn’t worth hearing and that I was somehow less significant than my peers.
 Slowly this amounts to a horrible feeling of low self-worth and degrades your confidence and any sense of authority massively.
 Mostly remote working and home renovations in the middle of nowhere often resulted in days passing with little to no contact.
 This isn’t healthy.
 Fact.
 I’m now pushing myself to visit the office more frequently and trying hard to break back into a rhythm of yoga, cycling again and time with friends.